HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 For more information on foundry, please refer to this [link](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Foundry/voltmxFoundryFundamentals.html)

 ### Adding SSO in Iris

+Follow the steps to add SSO in Iris.

 1. Create a login page in Iris and add the following code in form init.
 Ensure the Iris is connected to the Foundry application which contains the SSO configurations.
 For more information on how to create an application, refer to [Volt MX Iris setup and configuration](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Iris/voltmxIrisFundamentals.html){target="_blank"}.